 About the community infrastructure levy

-The community infrastructure levy (CIL) is a charge which developers have to pay towards the cost of the infrastructure that will support their development.
-The levy is charged per square metre of development.
-The charge payable will vary according to the size, type, and location of the development.
+The Community Infrastructure Levy (CIL) is a financial contribution that developers must pay towards the cost of new and improved infrastructure.
+The CIL is calculated on a pounds (£) per square metre basis of new development.
+The charge payable depends on the size, type, and location of the development.

 Detailed information and forms relating to CIL, along with links to the regulations, can be found on the planning portal and planning practice guidance websites.